 Z-Way

 Z-Way is a complete cross platform smart home controller software.
 It is open source and designed to be run on hardware supporting the Raspbian OS, Windows, Ubuntu, etc. It has been tested against 500 physical devices for interoperability and continues to be supported by the ZWave community with ongoing software updates.
 Z-Way runs in the background of the Raspbian OS, but has a web browser accessible user interface.
-Z-Way can be access remotely by any other machine on the same network subnet.
+Z-Way can be accessed remotely by any other machine on the same network subnet.
 The most enthusiast friendly portion of the Z-Way software is that it implements Z-Wave controller functions in a closed source implementation, but has a robust Z-Way API to allow customization and commands known as “command classes” to be sent via HTTP GET requests.

 Python 2.7.13